 Carry out a spring-clean of your contacts and activities.
 Now is the time to resume contact with old friends you haven’t seen for a while, especially those you know make you feel good.

 It’s important to get real.
-While you are living in an abusive trauma bonded relationship you can tell yourself all kinds of untruths such as you are lucky to have this person, and fantasise about how good the relationship is going to be one day.
+While you are living in an abusive trauma bonded relationship you can tell yourself all kinds of untruths such as you are lucky to have this person and fantasise about how good the relationship is going to be one day.
 If it’s bad now, it’s not going to get any better.

 Do a self-appraisal on how you are really feeling.

-Don’t allow your hopes and dreams for this relationship overshadow the truth of how low your self-esteem has sunk, and how unloved you really feel.
-When we compromise our values and self-respect for someone who is, essentially, treating you badly and undermining you, there is a long term drip-drip effect which wears away at us.
+Don’t allow your hopes and dreams for this relationship to overshadow the truth of how low your self-esteem has sunk, and how unloved you really feel.
+When we compromise our values and self-respect for someone who is, essentially, treating you badly and undermining you, there is a long term drip-drip effect that wears away at us.
 A good relationship will constantly be building you up, encouraging you to reveal more of yourself, and rewarding you with mutual intimacy.
 It will give you a constant warm glow, not intermittent good feelings interspersed with self-loathing and self-criticism.

 Invest and build your self-care.

-One you become aware of the negative power and accept the toxicity of this relationship, start to reach out to people who are good for you, do things you know make you feel better and avoid those that are damaging.
+Once you become aware of the negative power and accept the toxicity of this relationship, start to reach out to people who are good for you, do things you know make you feel better and avoid those that are damaging.
 Treat yourself kindly – there is no sense in giving yourself a hard time for the choice you made, it was done with the best of intentions and in innocence.
 Ensure that your self-talk is compassionate and not harsh, kind and not critical.
-We all make mistakes, and with luck you will learn from this one.
+We all make mistakes, and with luck, you will learn from this one.
 Make sure you get enough sleep and be gentle with yourself – no self-harm from over-exercise.